ollulceland/Music-Library-SQL/README.md

 ## Project Brief:

 This is the final project of _Code First: Girls x Coding Kickstarter - (Remote) Introduction to Data and SQL Programming_.
-Our goal is to create a relational music database that contains with minimum 8 tables.
+Our goal is to create a music database with SQL programming.

 ### Minimum tasks include: